MatheusWLima7/MatheusWLima7/README.md

 ### A little about me...  <img src="https://media1.tenor.com/m/03EEzCyohvwAAAAC/ultimate-chicken-horse-uch.gif" width="50">
   I'm a High School Student 🧑‍🎓 and I'm currently working as an Intern at the City Council of Blumenau (Câmara Municipal de Blumenau).
 I'm a Tech Enthusiast 💻 😃 passionate about learning and working with new tech.
-I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>
+I enjoy building and exploring new projects as a hobby, just for the challenge and entertainment. <br/><br/>